 If you’re planning to use a mortgage to finance your purchase, there’s a few things you need to check before you can apply.
 Firstly, make sure you’re on the electoral roll at your current address.
 This will take you a few minutes to sort.

 Next, think about your credit score.
 If you’ve never had a credit card, then now is the time to get one.
 Use it in the same way as a debit card, just ensure you pay it off each month.
-This helps to build your credit score.
-As well as making you appear more creditworthy in the eyes of your potential lenders.
+This helps to build your credit score and will make you appear more creditworthy in the eyes of your potential lenders.

 Lenders like to see your address history for the past three years – with no gaps.
 As well as payslips and bank statements from the past three months.
 Your last P60 or three years of accounts if you’re self-employed.

 Also, if you have any loans or credit cards, then your lender will want to see statements for these as well.

 Having a file with all of this together will prove on day one that you’re serious and have done your research.
 Also, having these important documents in one place can speed up the process.

 Where to begin?

 For example, the current Help To Buy scheme enables people with a 5% deposit to borrow 20% from the government.
 This means their total deposit is 25%.
-And so the remaining 75% comes via the bank as a mortgage.
+The remaining 75% can be borrowed from a bank.

-Other government schemes include shared equity.
-This is where you purchase a part of the house using a mortgage and rent the rest.
+Other government schemes include shared equity, where you purchase a part of the house using a mortgage and rent the rest.
 Another scheme is the first-time buyer’s ISA.
 The government will add up to £3,000 to any money you save into the scheme.